-Disruptive behavior disorders are characterized by engaging in behaviors that consistently “break the rules,” disrupt the lives of those around them, and regularly disobey authority.
-While some forms of oppositional behavior is common among young children and teens, children who have one of these disorders take this defiant behavior to extremes and require professional help.
-There are two distinct categories that disruptive behavior can be classified as: oppositional defiant disorder (ODD) and conduct disorder (CD).
+Disruptive behavior disorders are characterized by engaging in behaviors that consistently “break the rules,” disrupt the lives of those around them and regularly disobey authority.
+While some forms of oppositional behavior are common among young children and teens, children who have one of these disorders take this defiant behavior to extremes and require professional help.
+There are two distinct categories that disruptive behavior can be classified as oppositional defiant disorder (ODD) and conduct disorder (CD).
 Children with oppositional defiant disorder break the rules both at home and at school.
 These children also regularly throw temper tantrums, fail to accept responsibility for bad behavior, and frequently rebel against parents and teachers.
 Boys and girls with conduct disorder display aggressive behavior that threatens others, often including cruelty toward animals.
 These children will lie, bully, steal, and frequently skip school.
 While both of these disorders need professional treatment, conduct disorder is a far more serious condition.

 As a parent with a child who has a disruptive behavior disorder, life can be quite challenging.
 You may be in a state of constant frustration or anger because you are unable to get your child to follow the rules and behave themselves at home or school.
 You may even be at a point where you feel completely hopeless because you have no idea how you can get your child’s behavior under control.
-This is where the highly qualified staff at Ascent Children’s Health Center can help.
+This is where the highly qualified staff at Ascent Children’s Health Center in Arkansas can help.
 We have lots of experience helping families who have a child with a disruptive behavior disorder.
 Call us today; you do not have to face this alone.

 Why Seek Treatment for Disruptive Behavior Disorders?

-The behaviors associated with disruptive disorders should be taken seriously due to the possibility of violent threats or acts, in order to protect not only your child, but your family as well.
+The behaviors associated with disruptive disorders should be taken seriously due to the possibility of violent threats or acts, in order to protect not only your child but your family as well.
 If not appropriately treated, these behaviors will only get worse and become more disruptive.
 While some defiance is normal, if your child is showing disruptive behavior in excess, they should be taken to a professional for an evaluation.
 Some of the warning signs for ODD and CD may include:

 Oppositional Defiant Disorder: